 Given the challenging circumstances of the production of these stamps errors do exist.
 Below is a regularly occurring plate error in which the “V” in the word “Vietnam” is broken.
 It can be found in position I 3 once per sheet.

 There are also cases in which the image only got printed partially.
 This is actually a plate fault that reoccurs on multiple sheets.
-Take a look at the bottom left stamp in this block of four.
+Take a look at the bottom left stamp in these two blocks of four.
+One in the orange-red and one in the carmine color.

 Here is a spectacular error in which the entire corner of the bottom right stamp is missing.
 This did not occur through a folded paper sheet but by a large object that had fallen on the sheet during the printing process.

 Perforation errors occur fairly frequently.
 This was caused by the primitive manual perforation process described above.
 In this block six the vertical perforation on the right block of four is missing: